 For example, nausea from motion sickness is correlated with reductions in anandamide.
 Impaired ECS functioning has been linked to MS, Huntington’s disease, anxiety, PTSD and major depression.
 Higher levels of anandamide were found in patients with Parkinson’s disease and schizophrenia.

 In addition, the ECS is responsible for fear extinction mechanisms that allow people to recover from traumatic experiences.
-In patients with PTSD, it’s hypothesized that their lower levels of anandamide might impede this process.
+Not only have altered endocannabinoid levels been found in patients with PTSD, but it’s thought that cannabis could be an effective and well tolerated treatment for PTSD.

 In autism, genes associated with the disorder also regulate ECS function.
 In addition, new research suggests that children with autism have lower levels of endocannabinoids circulating through their system.

 In all of these conditions, while the causes are somewhat mysterious, we can see that there are clear disruptions in endocannabinoid functioning.